Raha International School, Al Raha Gardens, Khalifa City A – The Review

 One previous frustration with Raha International School was its choosing not to be transparent in publishing the attainment of its students in any phase of the IB programmes.
 This set it behind leading schools which recognise the importance of prospective parents being able to properly benchmark any school’s academic provision.
 This is fundamental information needed by parents.
-Raha have now addressed this by fully publishing its 2016 results.
-We would hope that eventually this will be given higher profile in the information available to parents, prospective and existing, together with year-on-year data so that its becomes clearer how the school is performing over time.
+Raha have now addressed this by fully publishing its results year-on-year.

 For the sake of completeness here, ADEC published the following relevant insight which we quote in full: